 Septic arthritis is typically an inflammatory response to a monobacterial infection.
 Bacterial entry into the synovial fluid triggers a release of cytokines, chemokines, and proteases that degrade cartilage and trigger hyperplasia of the synovial membrane.
 Toxins produced by bacteria play an additional destructive role within the joint space itself.
 In adults, Staphylococcus aureus is the most common pathogen (with streptococci strains also being common).
 Infection by gram-negative bacteria is more commonly seen as a result of trauma, intravenous drug use, immunosuppression, or in the elderly or very young.

 Neurological and other musculoskeletal diseases can present in a similar fashion to the arthritides.
-Diagnosis must be accurate and based upon objective findings.
+The diagnosis must be accurate and based upon objective findings.
 Pain should be assessed appropriately, noting the location, character, onset, severity, and modifying factors of the symptoms.
 The distribution of affected joints should be assessed, and related symptoms such as stiffness, swelling, or warmth noted.
 The temporal and spatial pattern of symptoms, such as pain migrating from joint to joint, the symmetry of symptoms, and the progression of disease must be considered.

 Prior medical history can provide insight.
 For example, a history of prior trauma can lead to hemarthrotic joints.
 Septic arthritis may include a warm and erythematous joint in the setting of constitutional symptoms (fever and chills).
 A fracture might increase the risk of developing osteoarthritis.
-The presence of high grade fever, a history of immunosuppression, and a recent history of travel all increase the likelihood of septic arthritis in contrast to a history of low grade fever which is more consistent with pseudogout or rheumatic arthritis.
+The presence of high-grade fever, a history of immunosuppression, and a recent history of travel all increase the likelihood of septic arthritis in contrast to a history of low-grade fever which is more consistent with pseudogout or rheumatic arthritis.
 A history of recent sexually transmitted disease and/ or gastrointestinal symptoms might suggest a diagnosis of reactive arthritis.
 Extra-articular and systemic symptoms can provide clues to the underlying diagnosis.

 Osteoarthritic symptoms typically improve with rest and worsen with activity.
-For the patient with rheumatoid arthritis, immobility worsens pain and other symptoms and results in morning stiffness.
+For the patient with rheumatoid arthritis, immobility worsens the pain and other symptoms and results in morning stiffness.
 This stiffness typically improves after approximately thirty minutes of activity.

 The physical examination is crucial in the evaluation of the affected joint(s).
 The identification of effusions or synovitis suggests a rheumatoid, inflammatory, or infective arthritis.
 Note that while a loss of joint range of motion may be related to arthritis, it can also be due to other soft tissue disorders.